 What is Petroleum Engineering?

-Careers in petroleum engineering
+Careers in petroleum and geoenergy engineering

-- banks and investment companies who fund major projects.
+- Banks and investment companies who fund major projects.